josh548/squirrel-csharp/docs/language-reference.md

 Quoted Expressions
 ------------------
 A quoted expression (or *q-expression*) is a braced list of items.
 A q-expression evaluates to itself.
-Q-expressions are often used to prevent the evaluation of certain expressions.
+Q-expressions are frequently used to prevent the evaluation of certain expressions.

 ```
 {add 1 2} [ -> {add 1 2} ]